A list of questions and answers related to cervical ripening, labor induction and Dilapan-S®

 Why can’t I just be started on an oxytocin infusion to get my contractions going?

-Your physician can’t start you on an oxytocin infusion (the drug, which promotes your contractions) until your waters have broken.
+Your physician might consider it is not ideal to start you on an oxytocin infusion (the drug, which promotes your contractions) until your waters have broken.
 This requirement may differ depending on the country/region/territory specifics.
 Hopefully, following the insertion of DILAPAN-S® your waters will break either on its own or your physician or midwife will break it.
 The membranes are difficult to break artificially until your cervix is 2–3 cm dilated.
 DILAPAN-S® is used to increase the dilation and prepare your cervix for a successful induction.

 Can I have DILAPAN-S® if I have any systemic disease or I have had a previous Caesarean section?